-- large heat proof bowl
+- large heatproof bowl

-- second tin can
+- tin can

-- skewers or chopsticks
+- skewers or chop sticks

 - Line a bowl or another pot with a couple of layers of cheesecloth.
-Pour boiled bayberries into cheesecloth lined bowl to filter out the berries, leaves and twigs.
-Then remove cheesecloth from bowl.
-You can reboil the berries in more water to extract more wax from them and then repeat the filtering process.
+Pour boiled bayberries through the cheesecloth to filter out the berries, leaves and twigs.
+Optionally reboil the berries in more water to extract more wax from them and then repeat the filtering process.

 - Cut the wick to a few inches over the doubled length of the desired length of taper candle you want.
-So if you want 4″ long candles cut wick to 10-12″ long.
-Dip wicks into wax and remove them.
-Loop wick around skewer so that the ends hang down evenly.
+So if you want 4" long candles cut the wick to 10-12" long.
+Dip wicks into the wax and remove them.
+Loop wick around the skewer so that the ends hang down evenly.

-Tip: hot wax is messy so lay some newsprint or kraft paper down on your work surface before you start to dip your candles.
+- Lay some newsprint or kraft paper down on your work surface before you start to dip your candles.

-Holding the skewer, dip the wick into the wax and then lay the skewer across the second tin can opening to allow the wax to drip down and cool.
-Repeat process until you have your desired width of candles.
+- Holding the skewer, dip the wick into the wax and then lay the skewer across the second tin can opening to allow the wax to drip down and cool.
+Repeat the process until you have your desired width of candles.

 - Wrap bayberry tapers to give as gifts of good luck on Christmas Eve and new Year’s Eve.